grafviktor/goto/README.md

 ### 2.1.
 This is your interface to ssh config file ###

+This video shows how to set path to a remote ssh config.

 ![Shows how to set path to a remote ssh config file](demo/ssh_config_show_hosts.gif)

 _Note: Includes are also supported._

 ### 2.2.
 Organize your hostnames into logical groups ###

+In this video, hosts are grouped into categories such as Dev, Beta, and Prod.

 ![Shows how to switch between hosts groups](demo/switch_between_groups.gif)

 ### 2.3.
 Edit your database and connect to remote boxes ###

+Here we edit a previously saved host and connect to it.

 ![Shows how to open ssh session using goto](demo/edit_and_connect.gif)